 From historic museums to traditional mosques, Istanbul, Turkey has a lot more than just the attractive architecture.
 Known for tourist attractions such as the Hagia Sophia, Topkapi Palace Museum and Dolmabahçe Palace, Istanbul has an abundance of awe-inspiring and unique constructions that would mesmerize any tourist who is here for sightseeing.
 However, as one of the most populous cities in the world, it is easy for tourists to get off track and end up lost among the hustle and bustle of the city.
 If you’re coming to Istanbul and you have not decided on the sites you want to visit, fret not!
 We’ve you covered!
 Here is a list of the top famous buildings in Istanbul, Turkey, that you should go to when you are in this city, as they serve as Turkey’s cultural, historic and financial centers.

 Meaning “Holy Wisdom”, Hagia Sophia is a 1483-year-old structure that first served as a Greek Orthodox Christian patriarchal cathedral, and later became an Ottoman imperial mosque and finally, became a museum.
 Famous for its wide, flat dome, it was considered a point of interest among historians, engineers and architects because of the ingenious way it had been designed.
+It is now considered one of the most romantic places in Istanbul.
 It also held the status of being the world’s largest pendentive dome until St. Peter’s Basilica was built.
 Furthermore, the sunlight that reflects everywhere in the nave’s interior gives the impression of the dome levitating above.

 Hagia Sophia: Entry with Guided Tour